 As with all our collaborations collages are passed back and forth until at least one artist calls them “done” – these in particular include torn elements from older pieces.

-“SEN” by Eva Sochorova and Robert Bruce Scott
+by Robert Bruce Scott and Eva Sochorova

 Summer Surreals 2010 – early collaborations by Randy L. Purcell, Robert Bruce Scott and Lisa Haddad